iahimnafets/food-werhouse/InstallationAndTesting.md

 5) Open the class: WarehouseApplication and launch the application here I made some methods that load some tables, take a look if you can

-6) Now you can test via POSTMAN vei file which I have always enclosed here in this package
+6) Now you can test via POSTMAN "PostmanTest-Warehouse.postman_collection.json" file which I have always enclosed here in this package